CBD Topicals: Everything You Need to Know

 The difference between a topical product versus an ingestible, like an oil or capsule, is the route of administration.
 When you take a CBD product orally, it’s absorbed by your digestive tract, passes through your liver, and then into your bloodstream for transport to all over the interior of your body.

 When you use a topical product like a balm or cream, the hemp extract is applied to the skin.
 Because the cannabinoids are fatty lipids, they absorb into the skin for beautifying and strengthening.
 When you apply a hemp extract onto the skin, the CBD helps to activate the endocannabinoid machinery to protect the skin.

 What topical is right for you?

 We have a nice thick CBD balm.
-Because the balm contains no water, the oils and waxes gives it a thick consistency that protects the skin.
+Because the balm contains no water, the oils and waxes give it a thick consistency that protects the skin.
 We have lotions and creams that feature a cornucopia of top-shelf botanicals sourced from around the world.
 The lotions and creams have a lighter consistency that moisturize the skin, as well as soothing and enriching it.
-Our rich skin serum is designed to deliver higher levels of CBD to the skin while maintaining a light smooth feeling when applied.
+Our cbd topicals are designed to deliver higher levels of CBD to the skin while maintaining a light smooth feeling when applied.
 As for our CBD Roll-ons, they win industry awards for their ingredients and formulation.
 Perfect for before or after exercising, these Roll-ons absorb quickly and are easy to apply.

 So is there a reason that we believe in using topical CBD to enhance the endocannabinoid system and help with skin health?
 Absolutely.
 Do we make any medical claims for topical CBD?
 No.